-Canadians love to travel; consequently, Canada's international travel account deficit was at \$5.8 billion in 2005.
-The deficit increased for a fourth consecutive year, the highest since 1993.
+Canadians love to travel; consequently, Canada's international travel account deficit was at \$12.6 billion in 2008, the highest level ever.
+Over the past 20 years, Canadian spending overseas has decreased only twice, in 1994 and 2002.

 United States